-Imperial Chemical Industries Limited (trading as ICI Paints AkzoNobel) (ICI), and the figures for the statutory reporting requirements are as follows:
+250 UK employees (as defined in the legislation).
+These entities are Imperial Chemical Industries Limited (trading as ICI Paints AkzoNobel) (ICI), International Paint Limited and J.P.
+McDougall & Co.
+Limited.
+The figures for ICI are as follows: Mean Gender Pay Gap

 Mean Gender Pay Gap